DuckBoss/JJMumbleBot/README.md

   - <b><a href="https://github.com/DuckBoss/JJMumbleBot/wiki">Full list of built-in plugins</a></b>
 - <b>Support for adding plugins at runtime.</b>
 - <b><a href="https://github.com/DuckBoss/JJMumbleBot/wiki/Plugins">Support for custom plugins</a></b>
-- <b>Web Interface</b> - A basic web interface using flask/cheroot to interface with the bot remotely.
+- <b>Web Interface [Experimental Feature]</b> - A basic web interface using flask/cheroot to interface with the bot remotely.
 - <b>Pseudo-GUI System [PGUI]</b> - A pseudo graphical user interface built with html tags.
 - <b>Event logging to keep track of bot usage and command history.</b>
 - <b>Multi-Command Input</b> - Input multiple commands in a single line.